rickstaa/tmux-notify/README.md

 By default, the monitor sleep period is set to 10 seconds.
 This means that tmux-notify checks the pane activity every 10 seconds.

-Put `set -g @tnotify-sleep-duration 'desired duration" in the `.tmux.conf` file to change this duration.
+Put `set -g @tnotify-sleep-duration 'desired duration'` in the `.tmux.conf` file to change this duration.

 > **Warning**
 > Remember that there is a trade-off between notification speed (short sleep duration) and the amount of memory this tool needs.

 ### Add additional shell suffixes

 The Tmux notify script uses your shell prompt suffix to check whether a command has finished.
 By default, it looks for the `$`, `#` and `%` suffixes.
-If you customise your shell to use different shell suffixes, you can add them by putting `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here" in the `.tmux.conf` file.
+If you customise your shell to use different shell suffixes, you can add them by putting `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here'` in the `.tmux.conf` file.

 Feel free to open [a pull](https://github.com/rickstaa/tmux-notify/pulls) request or [issue](https://github.com/rickstaa/tmux-notify/issues) if you think your shell prompt suffix should be included by default.